 - Remove handle screw in center of handle and then remove handle and spacer. - 2.
 Remove 2 screws in center of face plate, this will release switch unit from frame.
 Then lift switch unit clear of frame noting that the end plate will be free to lift off of switch. - 3.
 Remove cover. - 4.
 If you wish to remove contact fingers or finger-boards at this time, then it will be necessary to follow steps 5-6-8 & 9.
 If you will only be servicing the rotor assembly it will not be necessary to remove wires. - 5.
 Note position of wires and mark their respective locations to ensure that they will be properly placed on re-assembly. - 6.
-Remove 4 wires from switch terminals and slide out of switch housing. - Pull cam follower away from cam on rotor and lift rotor assembly from switch housing. - 8.
+Remove 4 wires from switch terminals and slide out of switch housing. - 7.
+Pull cam follower away from cam on rotor and lift rotor assembly from switch housing. - 8.
 If you wish to replace finger-boards at this time, tap them out of their slots in the direction of the handle end of switch taking care to catch the wedges as they come free of the frame. - 10.
 Inspect cam and spring.
-If necessary replace with new parts. - 11.
-Remove nut on end of rotor shaft and dis-assemble spacers and rotor contacts.
-NOTE: It is very improtant to observe the position of each part as you remove it from rotor shaft to ensure its proper re-assembly.
-The rotor contacts look similar bur are actually a pair consisting of a left and a right contact.
+If necessary replace with new parts.

-SECTION 15 O11134 SECTION 15 Page 3
+SECTION 15

-SERVICE AND ADJUSTMENT FORWARD / REVERSE SWITCH continued REFER TO FIGURE 8
+Page 2

-- 12. Re-assemble rotor parts on rotor shaft in their proper order and lock into place by tightening 1/4" nut at end of shaft. use care in tightening nut as undue strain could shear could shear the locking ring on opposite end of shaft. - 13.
-Install rotor assembly into frame moving cam follower enough to allow cam to set in position.
+SECTION 15

-NOTE: It will ease the rotor installation if you will place it in neutral position.
-For example, the contacts will be free from finger contacts and the low side of cam will engage cam follower.
+SERVICE AND ADJUSTMENT FORWARD / REVERSE SWITCH (continued) REFER TO FIGURE 8

-- 14. Install wires onto their respective terminals and tighten securely. - 15.
+- 11. Remove nut on end of rotor shaft and dis-assemble spacers and rotor contacts.
+NOTE: It is very important to observe the position of each part as you remove it from rotor shaft to ensure its proper re-assembly.
+The rotor contacts look similar but are actually a pair consisting of a left and a right contact. - 12.
+Re-assemble rotor parts on rotor shaft in their proper order and lock into place by tightening 1/4" nut at end of shaft.
+Use care in tightening nut as undue strain could shear the locking ring on opposite end of shaft. - 13.
+Install rotor assembly into frame moving cam follower enough to allow cam to set in position. - NOTE: It will ease the rotor installation if you will place it in neutral position.
+For example, the contacts will be free from finger contacts and the low side of cam will engage cam follower. - 14.
+Install wires onto their respective terminals and tighten securely. - 15.
 Replace cover. - 16.
 Replace end plate and slide switch unit back into place against face plate. - 17.
 Replace 2 screws.
-It may be necessary to extert sufficient pressure and joggle switch unit into alignment with screw holes as cam spring tends to hold the switch out of position.
-A simple method to align the face plate and switch frame together, it to slip a medium size nail or ice pick into one hole through both pieces.
+It may be necessary to exert sufficient pressure and joggle switch unit into alignment with screw holes as cam spring tends to hold the swtich out of position.
+A simple method to align the face plate and switch frame together, is to slip a medium size nail or ice pick into one hole through both pieces.
 Align second hole, insert screw, and tighten.
 Remove nail or ice pick from first hole and install screw and tighten. - 18.
 Replace spacer and handle and tighten into position with center screw.